 diff.
 Only complete and reusable cores will be eligible for a refund (no blown out, abused, or modified cores please).
 You must return a diff equal in components and accessories to the one sent to you.
 Non-limited slip (open) differentials returned for cores will not receive a full refund.

 The core charge on a E46 M3 diff is $1,200

 , which is not included in the price and will be charged separately

-at the time of processing.
+for the core policy and instructions.
 You can also avoid the core charge altogether by sending in your original diff to be rebuilt.
 Note that this will mean downtime for your vehicle, so we recommended using the core service.